willvieira/ms_forest-ipm-sensitivity/manuscript/suppInfo.md

 ## Leave-one-out cross-validation

-Finally, we evaluated the competing models using the LOO-CV metric, where models are compared based on the difference in the expected log pointwise predictive density (ELPD_diff).
+Finally, we evaluated the competing models using the LOO-CV metric (Figure @fig:loo), where models are compared based on the difference in the expected log pointwise predictive density (ELPD_diff).
 In cases involving multiple models, the difference is calculated relative to the model with highest ELPD [@vehtari2017practical].
 Consequently, the model with ELPD_diff equal to zero is defined as the best model.
 In contrast, the performance of the other models is assessed based on their deviation from the reference model in pointwise predictive cross-validation.